brysonbw/nuxt-portfolio-website/posts/dev-discord-servers.md

 ---

-Sharing some Discord servers I've joined - good for hanging out or asking questions :).
+Sharing some Discord servers - good for hanging out or asking questions :).

 ## General
  [The Coding Den](https://discord.gg/code)